Eugenekoh12/eugenekoh12.github.io/README.md

 ## Code

-All scripts and scene files are distributed under the [MIT license](LICENSE.md).
+All script files are distributed under the [MIT license](LICENSE.md).
 Copyright held by Koh Yong De, Eugene.

 ## Assets